Human skin: Papillary region

 The papillary region is composed of loose areolar connective tissue.
 It is named for its finger-like projections called papillae, which extend toward the epidermis.
 The papillae provide the dermis with a "bumpy" surface that interdigitates with the epidermis, strengthening the connection between the two layers of skin.

 In the palms, fingers, soles, and toes, the influence of the papillae projecting into the epidermis forms contours in the skin's surface.
 These epidermal ridges occur in patterns (see: fingerprint) that are genetically and epigenetically determined and are therefore unique to the individual, making it possible to use fingerprints or footprints as a means of identification.

 Reticular region

 The reticular region lies deep in the papillary region and is usually much thicker.
 It is composed of dense irregular connective tissue, and receives its name from the dense concentration of collagenous, elastic, and reticular fibres that weave throughout it.
 These protein fibres give the dermis its properties of strength, extensibility, and elasticity.

 Also located within the reticular region are the roots of the hairs, sebaceous glands, sweat glands, receptors, nails, and blood vessels.

 Tattoo ink is held in the dermis.
-Stretch marks, often from pregnancy and obesity, are also located in the dermis.
+Stretch marks, often from adolescent growth spurts, weight gain, pregnancy and obesity, are also located in the dermis.